 Under the law, MIECHV funding is limited to evidence-based program models with a demonstrated track record of effectiveness.
 The US Department of Health and Human Services began the Home Visiting Evidence of Effectiveness review to examine home visiting research literature and assess the evidence of effectiveness of home visiting program models.
-Any state or model developer may request a review to be deemed an evidence-based model, but standards for acceptance are high.
+Any state or program model may request a review to be deemed an evidence-based model, but standards for acceptance are high.

 - Child FIRST

-- Early Head Start – Home Visiting
+- Early Head Start – Home-Based Option

 - Early Intervention Program for Adolescent Mothers